intellifi-nl/webapi-doc/README.md

 Items
 -----

-The items resource will contain all [item](#item) objects that where detected by one of the connected [zones](#zone).
+The items resource will contain all [item](#item) objects that where detected by one of the [zones](#zone).
 They are automatically added as soon as they are are detected for the first time.
 The items resource couples a unique id to every item and gives a place to add more information to an item.

-Every item contains at least a unique id (`item_id`), the `code` and the `codetype_mask`.
-You may add a label to the item.
+Every item contains at least a unique id (`item_id`), the detected `code` and the `codetype_mask`.
+You may add a `label` and an `image` to the item.
 The `item_id` is the reference to the item that is used in all other places in the system.

 * `item_id`
 * `code`